amnesica/BelugaProject/README.md

 It is possible to run the application only with data from the [OpenSky-Network](https://opensky-network.org/), if you have an account there.
 Besides you can use data from [Airplanes.live](https://airplanes.live/).
 So you need no local feeders to try out the app.

-Additional information about the aircraft are added through a PostgreSQL database with content from [OpenSky-Network](https://opensky-network.org/), [Mictronics](https://www.mictronics.de/aircraft-database/) and [OurAirports](https://ourairports.com/data/).
+Additional information about the aircraft are added through a PostgreSQL database with content from [OpenSky-Network](https://opensky-network.org/), [Mictronics](https://www.mictronics.de/aircraft-database/), [OurAirports](https://ourairports.com/data/), [Virtual Radar Server standing-data](https://github.com/vradarserver/standing-data).
 Mictronics data is used with [Open Data Commons Attribution License (ODC-By) v1.0](http://opendatacommons.org/licenses/by/1.0/).

 The ISS (International Space Station) is displayed by default with information from the ["Where the ISS at?"
 API](https://wheretheiss.at/w/developer).